andf-crl/docs/v19.2/cost-based-optimizer.md

    - `(a JOIN b) JOIN c` might be changed to `a JOIN (b JOIN c)`, but this does not happen if `a JOIN b` uses a hint; the hint forces that particular join to happen as written in the query.

 - Hint usage should be reconsidered with each new release of CockroachDB.
-Due to improvements in the optimizer, hints specified to work with an older version may cause decreased performance in a newer version.
+Due to improvements in the optimizer, hints specified to work with an older [version](cluster-settings.html#setting-version) may cause decreased performance in a newer [version](cluster-settings.html#setting-version).

 ## Preferring the nearest index

 Given multiple identical [indexes](indexes.html) that have different locality constraints using [replication zones](configure-replication-zones.html), the optimizer will prefer the index that is closest to the gateway node that is planning the query.
 In a properly configured geo-distributed cluster, this can lead to performance improvements due to improved data locality and reduced network traffic.

 {{site.data.alerts.callout_info}}
-This feature is only available to users with an [enterprise license](enterprise-licensing.html).
+This feature is only available to users with an [[enterprise.license](cluster-settings.html#setting-enterprise-license)](enterprise-licensing.html).
 For insight into how to use this feature to get low latency, consistent reads in multi-region deployments, see the [Duplicate Indexes](topology-follower-reads.html) topology pattern.
 {{site.data.alerts.end}}

 This feature enables scenarios such as: